-The annual mean concentrations at A38-4A/B, A38-5A/B, MUC-3, MUC-4 and MUC-5 were "distance corrected" to estimate the concentration at locations of relevant exposure.
-Only the sites MUC-3 and MUC-4 exceeded the annual mean NO_2 objective at the receptor façade with the concentrations of 42.2μ g/m3 and 40.9μ g/m3 respectively.
-Both these locations are within the existing Muckley Corner AQMA.
+The annual mean concentrations at the exceeding sites, A38-1, A38-4A/B, A38-5A/B, A5-1A, A5-2B, MUC-6, MUC-2, MUC-3, MUC-4 and MUC-5 were all distance corrected to estimate the concentration at relevant exposure.
+Of the sites that were distance corrected; only MUC-3 and MUC-4 were still found to be exceeding the annual mean NO2 objective at the receptor façade, with reported concentrations of 46.0μg/m3 and 44.1μg/m3 respectively.

 Further details are available in the Council's latest statutory LAQM report on Air Quality in the District6.